EltaMD UV Clear Broad-Spectrum SPF 46

 We put EltaMD's UV Clear Broad-Spectrum SPF 46 to the test after receiving a complimentary sample from the brand.
 Keep reading for our full product review.

 For most of my life, I committed the cardinal sin of skincare: I never wore sunscreen unless I was at the beach.
-In fact, I’d go a full eight months out of the year without slathering a single pump of SPF across my face, and think nothing of it.
-For me, sunscreen was a necessary evil between May and August, not a basic tenet of beauty and health.
+In fact, I’d go a full eight months out of the year without slathering a single pump of SPF across my face and think nothing of it.
+For me, sunscreen was a necessary evil between May and August, not a basic tenet of beauty.

 Fortunately, landing my first job in lifestyle editorial in my mid-20s changed my approach.
 I realized that fresh-faced 20-somethings like myself were religiously applying sunscreen every day, rain or shine, and that all the anti-aging serums and rejuvenating facials in the world would never replace a solid daily SPF.

-I’ve been experimenting with facial sunscreen products ever since, including NARS’ cult-favorite tinted moisturizer, ILIA’s Super Serum Skin Tint, and Neutrogena’s Oil-Free Face Sunscreen.
-But after just three weeks of daily wear, I can confidently say that EltaMD’s UV Clear Facial Sunscreen is the best SPF I’ve tried.
+I’ve been experimenting with facial sunscreen products ever since, including NARS' cult-favorite Pure Radiant Tinted Moisturizer ($45), ILIA's Super Serum Skin Tint ($48), and Neutrogena’s Clear Liquid Sunscreen Lotion ($13).
+But after just three weeks of daily wear, I can confidently say that EltaMD’s UV Clear Facial Sunscreen ($37) is the best SPF I’ve tried.
 This is easily the most non-irritating, absorbent, and low-maintenance facial sunscreen I’ve come across; it’s essentially a nice mid-range moisturizer that happens to have SPF 46.
 What’s more, it’s specifically formulated for sensitive, acne-prone skin (a huge win for me and my eczema and pimple-plagued complexion).

 In short, I finally feel like I’ve found the gold standard in facial sunscreens.
 Find my unfiltered review of EltaMD’s cult-favorite SPF below.